 The crime may also be called "receipt of stolen goods," or may be classified as theft, grand theft or larceny, depending on the jurisdiction and value of the object or objects.
 In some cases, such as with restricted substances, receiving stolen property may also entail other charges, including criminal possession.
 In the case of an established thief who works with an established reseller, often called a "fence," a charge of theft for the thief and a charge of receipt of stolen property for the fence may result in a charge of criminal conspiracy for both parties.
 To be convicted of receiving stolen goods, the prosecution must prove that the perpetrator knew the property was stolen.

 The consequences of a charge for receiving stolen property vary significantly and are based on factors including the age and criminal history of the perpetrator, the value of the object and the jurisdiction in which the crime was committed.
-A minor who receives a low-value item and has no previous offences may be assigned counseling, community service or a suspended sentence.
+A minor who receives a low-value item and has no previous offenses may be assigned counseling, community service or a suspended sentence.
 An adult with a criminal history who receives an expensive item or shipment of items will often face jail time.

 I think the key here is knowing the property is stolen.
 I can imagine that pawn shops and thrift stores receive items that weren't exactly donated voluntarily.
 But they aren't going to be charged with receiving stolen property if they can plead ignorance.
 There wasn't anyone around who could verify the ownership of those items, or the shop owners were duped by sellers under false pretenses.

 I think the minute you suspect something might be stolen, you should just walk away from the deal.
 I've been offered great deals on everything from televisions to used cars, and most of the time they turned out to be stolen.
 All a police officer has to do is recognize the item on my porch and I'll be charged with possession of stolen property.